CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.1.7.sec=unique identifiers or other uniquely assigned or descriptive information about personal computing or communication devices; or

+Note=list is different than uses.or and use.or

+Note=some differences seem intentional, but is "stored" different than "retained"?

-1.1.8.sec=any data that are collected, created, processed, used, disclosed, stored, or otherwise maintained and linked, or as a practical matter linkable by {the_covered_entity}, to any of the foregoing.
+1.1.8.sec=any data that are {collected}, created, processed, used, disclosed, stored, or otherwise maintained and linked, or as a practical matter linkable by {the_covered_entity}, to any of the foregoing.

 1.1.=[02/Bit/Ssec_08]